What are the effects of training muscles to influence breathing (in and out) in people with cystic fibrosis?

 Given this lack of information, a recommendation for or against respiratory muscle training cannot be made.
 Future studies should look to improve upon the methods of those previously conducted, and should report using standardised measurements.

 Quality of the evidence

 It was generally unclear how people were split into groups for treatment and whether this would have affected the results.
-Two studies stated that the people assessing the outcomes did not know which treatment those taking part had received, but this was unclear in other studies.
+Three studies stated that the people assessing the outcomes did not know which treatment those taking part had received, but this was unclear in other studies.
 Individuals dropped out of three of the studies for reasons which may be directly related to the treatment and therefore may introduce a risk of bias to the results.
-Other studies did not state how many people dropped out of them.
-We assessed the quality of the evidence and judged the evidence for lung function, exercise capacity and health-related quality of life to be very low quality, but the evidence for respiratory muscle function to be low quality.
+One study had no-one drop out and the other six studies did not state how many people dropped out of them.
+We assessed the quality of the evidence and judged the evidence for lung function, exercise capacity, postural stability and health-related quality of life to be very low quality, but the evidence for respiratory muscle function to be low quality.

 There is insufficient evidence to suggest whether this intervention is beneficial or not.
 Healthcare practitioners should consider the use of respiratory muscle training on a case-by-case basis.
 Further research of reputable methodological quality is needed to determine the effectiveness of respiratory muscle training in people with cystic fibrosis.
 Researchers should consider the following clinical outcomes in future studies; respiratory muscle function, pulmonary function, exercise capacity, hospital admissions, and health-related quality of life.
 Sensory-perceptual changes, such as respiratory effort sensation (e.g. rating of perceived breathlessness) and peripheral effort sensation (e.g. rating of perceived exertion) may also help to elucidate mechanisms underpinning the effectiveness of respiratory muscle training.